Maintaining Leiden Communities in Large Dynamic Graphs: Experiments

 $\bullet$ {\bf Effect of $r$.} Recall that after fixing the batch size $b$, we update the graph for $r$ batches.
-Figure \ref{fig:exp_time} shows the efficiency, where $b$ is fixed as 1,000, but $r$ ranges from 1 to 9.
+Fig. \ref{fig:exp_time} shows the efficiency, where $b$ is fixed as 1,000, but $r$ ranges from 1 to 9.
 We observe that the incremental speedup is limited in the first few batches because $P=10$ is small, and additional iterations may slightly improve the community membership.
 As a result, all the maintenance algorithms often require more time for the second batch to adjust the community structure.
 Once high-quality community structure is established, the speedup becomes significant.
-In addition, {\tt HIT-Leiden} incurs a slightly higher runtime to record more information and construct the CC-index.
+In addition, {\tt HIT-Leiden} incurs a slightly higher runtime at these first batches due to recording more information and constructing the CC-index.